Tensillion/2800-202610-BBY11/README.md

 # WHAT IS FORAGE FRIENDS

-Forage Friends is an **_mobile-focused_** web application for the citizens of the city of Vancouver!
+Forage Friends is an **_mobile-focused_** web application for the citizens of the city of Vancouver, for help foraging food local to Vancouver!

 Discover native plants around Vancouver and identify them with a simple snapshot!